lucasmreis/blogSource/src/posts/from-elm-to-fable.md

 This module imports the browser API, like `window` or `console`.

-* Write the application code:
+* Now you can write the application code:

 ```fsharp
 console.log("It's working!")